Year 1800-1849

 1840: Louis Agassiz visits the Parallel Roads of Glen Roy

-Popular explanation on the origin of the Parallel Roads of Glen Roy as displayed at parking lot in Glen Roy, June 2, 2008 (left).
-The valley Glen Roy is recognized as one of the most important geological sites and arguably the most famous landforms in Great Britain.
+Popular explanation on the origin of the Parallel Roads of Glen Roy as displayed at the main parking lot in Glen Roy, June 2, 2008 (left).
+The valley Glen Roy is recognized as one of the most important geological sites and arguably the most famous landform in Great Britain.
 This is the place where the former existence of glaciers outside the Alps for the first time in earnest was recognized by scientists.
 This, in turn, also lead to the conclusion that Earth had been exposed to large, natural climatic variations.
 Portrait of Jean Louis Rodolphe Agassiz (right).

 Jean Louis Rodolphe Agassiz (1807-1873) was born in Môtier (now part of Haut-Vully) in the canton of Fribourg, Switzerland.
 He studied at the universities of Zürich, Heidelberg and Munich, extending his knowledge of natural history, especially of botany.
 Following a subsequent move to the University of Paris, he became interested in geology and zoology, especially fish.